Justin Bieber And Luis Fonsi Thrill Fans With ‘Despacito’ In Puerto Rico, Audio Video Sets 2017 YouTube Record

 On iTunes, the “Despacito” remix hit No. 8 on the U.S. chart by Tuesday.
 Today (April 18).
 Today, it is No. 4 in the U.S.

-As of press time, the new version of the reggaeton track is No. 1 in 23 countries, No. 2 in five countries, No. 3 in another five, number five in another five countries, with similiar high rankings in more.
+As of press time, the new version of the reggaeton track is No. 1 in 23 countries, No. 2 in five countries, No. 3 in another five, number five in another five countries, with similar high rankings in more.

 Over on Spotify, the remix is No. 4 on the platform’s global top 50 chart.